easystats/modelbased/paper/paper.md

 #> p-values are uncorrected.
 ```

-As we can see, the average difference betweeen *setosa* and *versicolor* is not significant.
+As we can see, the average difference between *versicolor* and *setosa* is not significant.

 ## Marginal Slopes